emberjs/rfcs/new-build-query-adapter-api.md

 # Unresolved questions

-Should this proposal go one step further and re-implement `sortQueryParams()`? if the default behavier were changed to:
+Should this proposal go one step further and re-implement `sortQueryParams()`? if the default behavior were changed to:

 ```js
 sortQueryParams(arrayOfKeys) {